-Tao is a wine connoisseur and entrepreneur.
+Tao was a wine connoisseur and entrepreneur.

-Wine is in Tao’s blood.
+Wine was in Tao’s blood.
 Her family owned a vineyard in the Rhône Valley for many generations.
 It was near Carpentras and Châteauneuf-du-Pape – an area famous for its wine.
 Her aunt even helped Polish Jews escape the Nazis during World War II by hiding them in large cement wine vats.

 When the Germans came to inspect the area, my aunt pretended to be courteous by asking, “Oh, wouldn’t you like to have a glass of wine?”
 Inside the vat were people who were hardly breathing because of fear.